ryanorendorff/functional-linear-algebra-talk/src/FormalizingLinearAlgebraAlgorithms.lagda.md

 . . .

-There are a few ways things can go wrong:
+There are a few ways one can go wrong:

 - Improper sizing